2018-2019 ACC Basketball Preview

 Steffon Mitchell burst onto the scene as a freshman and was able to provide much of what was lost with the injury to Hawkins.
 At 6-8, he’s an outstanding athlete that can defend in the post or on the perimeter, and he led the team in rebounding and blocks.
 Mitchell (6.4 ppg., 8.3 rpg.) was also third on the team in assists and posted a nearly two to one assist to turnover ratio, so he could be the player that helps Bowman facilitate the offense in the way that Theo Pinson was able to for UNC.
 His perimeter shot is still a work in progress, but there is reason for optimism.
 Along with Chapman, Mitchell should see the largest increase in scoring in Robinson’s wake.
 The Eagles add a very similar bookend forward with 6-8 top 60 recruit Jairus Hamilton.
 Hamilton is physically explosive and farther along as a scorer both inside and out than Mitchell at the same time a year ago, and the Eagles can only hope he can provide a similar effort defensively and on the boards.
 Once he begins to fill out his frame, 6-7 sophomore Vin Baker Jr., who came in at 177 pounds after a late growth spurt, should provide Christian with an additional skilled forward.
 In the post, 6-11 junior Nik Popovic (9.9 ppg., 6.2 rpg.) took a major step forward as a sophomore and is still getting better.
 He’s surprisingly mobile and competes on the boards, while he should become a double digit scorer with his ability to score inside the arc.
 6-10 Luka Kraljevic showed similar potential in limited opportunities as a freshman, and with a year in the weight room should be ready to provide more help as a sophomore.

 This was a team that was just getting by at the offensive end even when they did have a potential future NBA backcourt (the Eagles finished 158th in overall fg%, 122nd behind the arc, and 142nd in assist to turnover ratio).
 With no secondary ballhandler to take Robinson’s place, they are probably going to have scoring issues against the better defenses.
 What Boston College will have will be more length and athleticism than even most ACC teams, and with their only rotation player under 6-5 a fierce competitor on the boards there is no reason the Eagles shouldn’t be able to dominate that aspect of the game (they were 103rd in rebounding margin a year ago).
-Although it has never been a strength of Jim Christian teams (they were 211th in overall fg% defense and 257th in 3pt.% defense last season), BC could be extremely competitive at the defensive end as well.
+Although it has never been a strength of Jim Christian teams (they were 211th in overall fg% defense and 257th in 3pt.% defense last season), BC could become competitive at the defensive end as well.
 Unfortunately, those changes would require a change in focus by the coaching staff, and the more likely scenario is another coaching change in the not too distant future in an attempt to get back to (I mention this every year) the success of the good ole’ days under Al Skinner.

 Wake Forest Demon Deacons